 The High Line design is a collaboration between James Corner Field Operations (Project Lead), Diller Scofidio + Renfro, and planting designer Piet Oudolf.

-The Spur, the last section of the High Line that extends east along 30th St. and terminates above 10th Ave., will open April 2019.
-This section will feature a large-scale plaza for public programming and art, areas for seating and gathering, and two oversized “tilted” planters that will feature a lush, immersive woodland environment.
+The Spur, the last section of the High Line that extends east along 30th St. and terminates above 10th Ave., opened in June 2019.
+This section features a large-scale plaza for public programming and art, areas for seating and gathering, and two oversized “tilted” planters that will feature a lush, immersive woodland environment.

 Currently under design, the 18th St. Plaza will be located at street level, along 10th Ave.
 The 10,000 square foot site will feature a large, curving planting bed with low plantings and trees.
 A billboard anchors the site to the north and will be repurposed to display art, and a new stair and elevator to the High Line will be constructed with the plaza.